Who should use the Freemarket API?

 In PSRs, safeguarding applies to what are described as ‘Relevant Funds’.
 These are defined as sums received:

-Consequently, Freemarket is obliged to safeguard any monies you transact through it including deposits, withdrawals and foreign exchange.
+Consequently, Freemarket is obliged to safeguard any monies you transact through it including bank transfers, withdrawals and foreign exchange.
 Freemarket’s own funds must be held in different bank accounts as these monies are not safeguarded.

 When does safeguarding of Relevant Funds apply?

 Safeguarding should start immediately, once Relevant Funds have been received.
 It should continue until the Relevant Funds are paid out to the payee or the payee’s Payment Services Provider.

 Can I have confidence in your safeguarding processes?